-Our board of directors met five times during fiscal year 2017.
-Each director attended at least 75% of the total number of board meetings and meetings of the board committee or committees on which he or she served during fiscal year 2017.
+Our board of directors met five times during fiscal year 2018.
+Each director attended 100% of the total number of board meetings and meetings of the board committee or committees on which he or she served during fiscal year 2018.
 Although we have no formal policy on the matter, all directors are encouraged to attend, and typically have attended, our annual meeting of shareholders.
-All of our directors attended the 2016 Annual Meeting of Shareholders other than Mr. McGough (who was not a member of the board of directors at the time of such meeting).
+All of our directors attended the 2017 Annual Meeting of Shareholders.